Black Standard: Origin

-The Roman army used visible standards, Eagles, to identify the core of its legions.
-By the mid-600s, Arab armies were using standards for the same purpose.
-Among these forces the rāya was a square banner; not to be confused with the liwāʾ or ʿalam, an identifying mark like a red turban.
+Arab armies in the 7th century were using standards to identify themselves on the field of battle.
+Among these standards, the rāya was a square banner; not to be confused with the liwāʾ or ʿalam, an identifying mark like a red turban.

 Islamic tradition states that the Quraysh had a black liwāʾ and a white-and-black rāya.
 It further states that Muhammad had an ʿalam in white nicknamed "the Young Eagle" (العقاب, al-ʿuqāb); and a rāya in black, said to be made from his wife Aisha's head-cloth.
 This larger flag was known as the Eagle.

 The hadith reports Muhammad said that the advent of the Mahdi would be signalled by Black Standards proceeding from Khorasan and that it will be the flag of the army that will fight the Masih ad-Dajjal.
 At the Battle of Siffin, according to tradition, Ali used the liwāʾ of the Prophet, which was white while those who fought against him instead used black banners.